Skip to content

 A configuration XML can define multiple profiles.
 Then, wrap this in PowerShell by using the MDM bridge to apply the AssignedAccess configuration.

-Ensure to save this file below with the PowerShell extension, that is .ps1.
-Each profile has a unique Id and defines a set of applications that are allowed to run, whether the taskbar is visible etc. You may want to see how a Single App Kiosk Mode Configuration using MDM Bridge WMI Provider is configured.
+Ensure to save this file below with the PowerShell script with the extension “.ps1”.
+Each profile has a unique Id and defines a set of applications that are allowed to run, whether the taskbar is visible etc.

 <pre class="wp-block-syntaxhighlighter-code">$LogonDomain = "YourDomainName"